Matroid parity problem: Algorithms

 for a sequence of variables $t_1,\dots t_m$.
 The Schwartz–Zippel lemma can be used to test whether this matrix has full rank or not (that is, whether the solution has size $r/2$ or not), by assigning random values to the variables $t_i$ and testing whether the resulting matrix has determinant zero.
-By applying a greedy algorithm that removes pairs one at a time by setting their indeterminates to zero as long as the matrix remains of full rank (maintaining the inverse matrix using the Sherman–Morrison formula to check the rank after each removal), one can find a solution whenever this test shows that it exists.
+By applying a greedy algorithm that removes pairs one at a time by setting their variables to zero as long as the matrix remains of full rank (maintaining the inverse matrix using the Sherman–Morrison formula to check the rank after each removal), one can find a solution whenever this test shows that it exists.
 Additional methods extend this algorithm to the case that the optimal solution to the matroid parity problem has fewer than $r/2$ pairs.

-For graphic matroids, more efficient algorithms are known, with running time $O(mn\log^6 n)$ on graphs with $m$ vertices and $n$ edges.
+For graphic matroids, more efficient matroid parity algorithms are known, based on range searching data structures, with running time $O(mn\log^6 n)$ on graphs with $m$ vertices and $n$ edges.

 For simple graphs, $m$ is $O(n^2)$, but for multigraphs, it may be larger, so it is also of interest to have algorithms with smaller or no dependence on $m$ and worse dependence on $n$.
 In these cases, it is also possible to solve the graphic matroid parity problem in randomized expected time $O(n^4)$, or in time $O(n^3)$ when each pair of edges forms a path.

-Although the matroid parity problem is NP-hard for arbitrary matroids, it can still be approximated efficiently.
+The matroid parity problem is NP-hard for certain compactly-represented matroids.
+Additionally, it requires more than a polynomial number of steps in the matroid oracle model, in which an algorithm is given access to an arbitrary matroid only through a subroutine that determines whether a given set is independent.
+Nevertheless, in these cases, it can still be approximated efficiently.
 Simple local search algorithms provide a polynomial-time approximation scheme for this problem, and find solutions whose size, as a fraction of the optimal solution size, is arbitrarily close to one.
 The algorithm starts with the empty set as its solution, and repeatedly attempts to increase the solution size by one by removing at most a constant number $C$ of pairs from the solution and replacing them by a different set with one more pair.
 When no more such moves are possible, the resulting solution is returned as the approximation to the optimal solution.
 To achieve an approximation ratio of $1-\epsilon$, it suffices to choose $C$ to be approximately $5^{\lceil 1/2\epsilon\rceil}$.